R055A/GitStats/README.md

     * `2021-03-31`
 </details>

-# Support the Project
+# :green_heart: Support the Project

 There are a few things you can do to support the project:

 - ✨ Star this repository (and/or 🌠 star [`jstrieb/github-stats`](https://github.com/jstrieb/github-stats) and 🔭 follow [`jstrieb`](https://github.com/jstrieb) for more)
-- 📝 Report any bugs, glitches, or errors that you find
+- :memo: Report any bugs :bug:, glitches, or errors that you find :monocle_face:
-- 🥹 Spare a donation to a worthy cause
+- :money_with_wings: Spare a donation to a worthy cause 🥹